Mount Magazine State Park: Recreation

-The park offers a visitors center with interactive exhibits and gift shop shortly after entering the park.
+The park offers a visitors center with interactive exhibits and a gift shop shortly after entering the park.
 Campers can choose from two class AAA campsites and 16 class AA tent-only campsites at Cameron Bluff Campground.
 Groups can rent the Greenfield Picnic Area, which is a large pavilion, or utilize the grills and tables at the Benefield, Brown Springs, or Cameron Bluff picnic areas for free.
 Hiking and horseback riding trails meander throughout the wooded areas of the park.
 Cycling is allowed throughout the park, and all paved routes feature bike lanes.
 Bike trails include the Huckleberry Mountain Horse Trail and the Will Apple's Road Trail.
 Blue Mountain Lake, Cove Lake, and Spring Lake all offer bream, catfish and largemouth bass in addition to free swimming.
 Cedar Piney Lake is also available for fishing but not swimming.

 There also exist many opportunities for ATV riding, backpacking, hang gliding, mountain biking, rappelling, and rock climbing within the park.
 The park hosts the annual Mount Magazine International Butterfly Festival, and is a haven for many rare species of butterflies in Arkansas due to the special blend of altitude and temperature available.
 The state butterfly, the Diana fritillary, is found almost exclusively in the Arkansas River Valley and the Petit Jean River Valley.

 The mountain is also home to black bear, whitetail deer, bobcat, and coyote as well as other species.